nobu1/planning_management_service/README.md

         }
     }
     ```
-    - Send the request JSON to receiver.
+    - Send the request JSON to the receiver.
     - Receive JSON data from the receiver.
 1. Instructions for RECEIVE data
     - Receive the request JSON.